 Just 10 years ago, this district was booming with jojoba production.
 Rows of dense green bushes covered the dusty desert, and farmers harvested the seeds for their oil: a clear golden liquid used widely in cosmetics and pharmaceuticals.
 But rapidly changing weather patterns have made jojoba a risky investment.
 After several years of too-cold temperatures, most farmers abandoned their jojoba crops for safer ventures.

 Jojoba oil is an excellent moisturizer for the skin.
 Because it’s so similar to sebum, the oil our skin naturally produces, it’s quickly absorbed without a lingering greasy feeling.
-So, it’s no surprise that our product inventors choose this silky, nourishing ingredient for skincare inventions like Once Upon A Time Naked Body Lotion and Snow Fairy Body Conditioner.
+So, it’s no surprise that our product inventors choose this silky, nourishing ingredient for skincare inventions like Ultraplant Facial Cleanser and Skin’s Shangri La Moisturizer.